 These are the top SDKs developers are using to accept payments through their apps:

-Many major apps, especially those with large numbers of users, are reliant on attribution SDKs to help them acquire more users efficiently.
+Many significant apps, especially those with large numbers of users, are reliant on attribution SDKs to help them acquire more users efficiently.
 Google Conversion Tracking (used by Waze, YouTube, Google Maps) is a big favorite when it comes to All Apps while AppsFlyer (used by RollingSky, Remind, letgo), Adjust (used by Spotify, Pinterest), and Tune (used by Uber, Starbucks, Clash Royale) are the leaders when it comes to the Top 200.
 We expect the ad attribution space will continue to grow, as companies invest more in mobile revenue.

 Thoughts and Tips